 How to Find Your Google Assistant Voice Commands

-To find your Google Assistant voice commands, open the Google app and tap on the “More” tab at the bottom.
-Go to Settings, followed by Google Assistant Settings.
-Tap on the three vertical dots at the top-right and select “My Activity.”
+To find your Google Assistant voice commands, you need to access your Google Account.
+To do so, open the Google app on your phone and tap on the “More” tab at the bottom.
+From the menu that appears, select Settings and then “Google Assistant.”

 How to Erase Google Assistant Voice Commands by Date Range